joeytxy/facemaskdetection/README.md

 data.zip contains images from Prajna Bhandary that have been additionally preprocessed by us.
 This is the set used to train the  models.

+model-007.model.zip is the trained CNN model we decided is the best.

 train_cnn.py is the code used to train the CNN.

 train_svm.py is the code used to train the SVM.